sambeets/rbaTheta/README.md

 fast_test.py
 ```

 #### __Please cite the below publication as the source.
-The source code has a MIT liscence meaning users are free to modify and use only with a permission or citation of the publication.__
+The source code has a MIT liscence meaning users are free to modify and use only with a explicit written permission or citation of the publication.__

 > [Mishra S, Ören E, Bordin C, Wen F, Palu I. Features extraction of wind ramp events from a virtual wind park.
 Energy Reports.
 2020 Nov 1;6:237-49.](https://doi.org/10.1016/j.egyr.2020.08.047)
 ```